playframework/playframework/documentation/manual/working/javaGuide/main/application/JavaEssentialAction.md

 RequestHeader -> Accumulator<ByteString, Result>
 ```

-Ultimately, our Java type looks like
+Ultimately, our Java type looks like:

 ```java
 Function<RequestHeader, Accumulator<ByteString, Result>>
 ```

 And this should read as: Take the request headers, take chunks of `ByteString` which represent the request body and eventually return a `Result`.
-This exactly how the `EssentialAction`'s apply method is defined
+This exactly how the `EssentialAction`'s apply method is defined:

 ```java
 public abstract Accumulator<ByteString, Result> apply(RequestHeader requestHeader);